photo/documentation/docs/faq/Plans.markdown

 Email us at <a href="mailto:support@trovebox.com">support@trovebox.com</a> and we’ll make sure your trial gets cancelled.

 ## What happens if I don’t continue to use Trovebox after the free trial?
-Your Trovebox site will become read-only, so you won’t be able to upload or edit content.
+Your Trovebox site will become read-only, so you'll need to upgrade to upload or edit content.

 ## What happens if I run out of storage?
 You'll need to upgrade your plan or delete content before uploading more photos.

 ## How do I change my plan?
-Visit <a href="https://trovebox.com/me">your subscription page and click <em>Change</em> next to your plan info.
+Visit <a href="https://trovebox.com/me">your subscription page</a> and click <em>Change</em> next to your plan info.
 You can change your plan to one of our other available plans.

 ## I need help selecting a plan.
 Can you help?
 Sure.
 Email us at <a href="mailto:support@trovebox.com">support@trovebox.com</a> and we’ll talk with you through your needs.